arainho/apisec-toolbox/README.md

 **WARNING: This is a development repository, use it at your own risk !!!**

-API Security Toolbox is a Swiss knife for API security testing including a docker image, some labs and resources.
+API Security Toolbox (aka apisec-toolbox) is a Swiss knife for API security testing including a docker image, some labs and resources.
 This repository is dedicated to experimenting around automatic and manual flows related to security testing for APIs.

 ## 1 - workdlists bundle
 Collect several wordlists and build a bundle.

 ## 2 - build docker image for apisec-toolbox
-The [apisec-toolbox](https://hub.docker.com/r/arainho/api-security-toolbox) is a swiss knife for API security testing.
+The [apisec-toolbox](https://hub.docker.com/r/arainho/apisec-toolbox) is a swiss knife for API security testing.

 The main image is based on the `Dockerfile` and has the following features:
 - multi-stage build to save disk space